 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
 For a single room, add $600.
-Airfare is not included.
-Round-trip economy air between New York and Venice is estimated from $1,100.
+International airfare to/from Venice is not included in the adventure cost.

 GROUP SIZE: 8–16